dsc-courses/dsc10-notes/src/01-getting_started/first_steps.md

 You can double-click the cell to see and edit its Markdown source once again.

-You will not be asked to use Markdown in the rest of the textbook, but text cells are very useful part of Jupyter notebooks.
+You will not be asked to use Markdown in the rest of the course, but text cells are very useful part of Jupyter notebooks.